 There have been times in my life when I had joy and times when I had no joy.

-Looking back, the times when I had no joy are much more clear and well-defined:
+Looking back, the times when I had none are much more clear and well-defined:

 - When my mom was diagnosed with pancreatic cancer and up through (and beyond, if I’m being honest) her death nine months later